IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ### Testing Result Evaluation

-* Lets give the classifier now some tasting data and see the evaluation result.
+* Lets give the classifier now some tasting data, after the testing finished check the the evaluation result if everything is as expected.
-   And Voila!
-We have a AnimalClassifier.mlmodel ready to recognize obviously only three kinds of animals (pandas, cats and dogs) but that's what you get for 37KB of size.
+    Voila!
+We have an AnimalClassifier.mlmodel ready to recognize obviously only three kinds of animals (pandas, cats and dogs) but that's what you get for 37KB of size.

 ___